POTSDAM The Potsdam Public Library will ask voters to approve a tax increase in June to keep from cutting hours.

-Now were going to start operating a deficit, and we cant, Director Patricia W. Musante said.
+Now were going to start operating a deficit, and we cant, said Director Patricia W. Musante.

 For the last eight years, the library has raised $465,000 in taxes annually.
 If the referendum is approved, this will increase to $505,000.

-If the vote fails, the library would likely need to cut hours, according to Ms. Musante.
-It is now open 65 hours a week, including Saturday and Sunday hours.
+If the vote fails, the library likely would need to cut hours, according to Ms. Musante.
+It is now open 65 hours a week, including Saturday and Sunday.

 Were open every day, and were busy every day, Ms. Musante said.